Rudra-KT/Price-Tracker/README.md

 ## 🐛 Known Issues

-- **Blocked scraping requests:** Some e-commerce websites may block scraping.
-Use a proxy server if needed.
+- **Blocked scraping requests:** Some e-commerce websites may block scraping (in particular when deploying via pythonanywhere) .
+Use a proxy server if needed (didnt try a paid proxy , free proxies didnt work in my case tho 😥). (altho it works perfectly on local deployment)

-- **Captcha on Amazon:** Implement headless browser solutions if frequent captchas are encountered.
+- **Captcha on Amazon:** Implement headless browser solutions if frequent captchas are encountered. (using selenium) (this too didnt work for me when i deployed through pythonanywhere 😥)